ronoc/brumheadar/README.md

 Currently performance analysis is supported on elasticsearch.
 Schemas should be added to the appropriate folder for each DB in the "schemata" folder.

-# TODO
-Make default schemas per supported database that can be used in the event that the user cannot provide or will not provide their own.